TheStef56/PowerCmd/README.md

 PowerCmd is a "wrapper" for cmd that adds these features:

-- A persistent history of commands (throug which navigate with arrow keys)
+- A persistent history of commands (through which navigate with arrow keys)
 - A persistent session that saves the colors and the last directory you were in
 - Auto-completion of commands, programs in global environment variables